Understanding the Role of Labor Recruiters in the Human Trafficking and Forced Labor of Migrant Workers

 Forced labor and human trafficking are truly global phenomena.
 They exist in every region in the world and in every type of economy, whether a country is industrialized, developing or in transition.
 They affect both international and domestic markets, and no sector or industry can be considered immune to or untainted by the risk of this abuse.
 Key industries revealed by global research to be vulnerable to human trafficking and forced labor include:

 - Food processing and packaging; and

 - Health care and other personal care services.

-LABOR BROKERS: A KEY PIECE OF THE HUMAN TRAFFICKING PUZZLE
+LABOR RECRUITERS: A KEY PIECE OF THE HUMAN TRAFFICKING PUZZLE

-HOW DO LABOR BROKERS INCREASE THE RISK OF DEBT BONDAGE?
+HOW DO LABOR RECRUITERS INCREASE THE RISK OF DEBT BONDAGE?

-WHAT ROLE DO EMPLOYERS PLAY IN BROKER-INDUCED FORCED LABOR?
+WHAT ROLE DO EMPLOYERS PLAY IN RECRUITER-INDUCED FORCED LABOR?

 - Withholding passports;